edupsousa/node-termux-api/readme.md

 # Termux-API Wrapper for Node.JS

+## This Repository is Unmaintained and Archived (Read-Only)

+Unfortunately, due to my work, i could not maintain this repository updated at this moment.

 This project aims to create a simple interface to invoke Termux-API commands directly from Node.JS applications.
 To use it you need to have Termux and Termux-API installed on your Android, and Node.JS installed on the Termux environment.